Diagnostic

 Architecture & integration assessment

-Current-state review of integrations, data flows, and system boundaries.
-Clear target-architecture recommendation.
+Review of integrations, data flows, and system boundaries with a target-architecture recommendation.

 Compliance & risk analysis

-HIPAA, SOC2, and certification gap analysis with remediation priorities and a risk register.
+HIPAA, SOC2, and certification gap analysis with remediation priorities and risk register.

 Interoperability strategy